 - Follow the prompts as they appear on the screen and click “Submit”.

-Once you complete the application in Webadvisor an email will be sent to your Ashland University email account containing the link to a mandatory online survey.
+Once you complete the application in Webadvisor an email will be sent to your Ashland University email account containing the application confirmation.
 Should you need assistance you may contact our Information Technology Department directly at 419.289.5405.

 Application for Graduation Deadlines: